- In addition to your online application all Masters's & PhD applicants must submit supporting documentation, which will include:

 Applications for approval of Special Topics courses are made seperately on form GSR 204 and can be done after admission.

-- Note from each of the committee members indicating that they have read the proposal and that they agree to serving on the students SAC.
+- A detailed note from each committee member indicating that they have read the proposal, agree to serving on the committee, and how their expertise will benefit the students research.